 To get a position as an IT professional, you’ll likely need some sort of formal education.

 Herzing University’s IT degree programs are offered 100% online, which allows students to pursue their career goals at their own pace and at home.
-Students can choose to earn their associate in information technology in as few as 16 months or their bachelor’s degree in as few as 32 months.
+Students can choose to earn an IT diploma in as few as 8 months, an associate in information technology in as few as 16 months, or bachelor’s degree in as few as 32 months.
 Both pathways provide the skills and knowledge you need to work in technology.

 Additionally, Herzing’s IT programs are transfer-friendly.
 Students sometimes can transfer up to 90 approved credits which prevents them from having to retake courses.